 Adults wanting to learn how to play the guitar may find it beneficial to have a clear goal in mind when starting their lessons.
 Beginner students may wish to learn to play a few of their favorite songs, or an advanced player might like to develop a technical aspect of their guitar playing.
 Whatever the aim, our experienced teachers can help unlock the skills necessary to make those goals a reality.
 Learning and improving technique, co-ordination and theory can take time, but with regular lessons and practice, you will gradually start to see improvements in your guitar playing, and be well on your way to achieving your goals.

-Students aged as young as 6 years old are able to start taking guitar lessons with our expert teachers here at Musika.
-For students of this age, we recommend that they start by using a half-sized classical guitar with nylon strings.
-They will learn to play simple melodies using the top strings of the guitar.
-By about 7-8 years old, students will be forming different chords and playing along to their favorite songs.
-When students get to about 10-12 years old, they may become interested in a specific genre - often rock music - and decide to learn on a full-sized electric guitar.
+At Musika, we recommend that the earliest age in which students start to take guitar lessons is about 6 years old.
+Students in this age category will start of by learning to play simple tunes on the top strings of the guitar and are recommended to use a half-sized classical guitar with nylon strings.
+By about 7-8 years old, students will be forming different chords and playing and singing along to their favorite songs.
+When students get to about 10-12 years old, they may become interested in rock music and decide to learn on a full-sized electric guitar.